Duqqa

 Duqqa, dukka, du'ah, do'a, or dukkah (دُقَّة, /arz/, /acw/) is an Egyptian and Middle Eastern condiment consisting of a mixture of herbs, nuts (usually hazelnut), and spices.
 It is typically used as a dip with bread or fresh vegetables for an hors d'œuvre.

 Pre-made versions of duqqa can be bought in the spice markets of Cairo, where they are sold in paper cones, with the simplest version being crushed mint, salt, and pepper.
 The packaged variety that is found in markets is composed of parched wheat flour mixed with cumin and caraway.
 In the Hejaz region, it has been part of the regional cuisine for decades.

 Etymology

-The word is derived from the Arabic for "to pound" since the mixture of spices and nuts is pounded together after being dry roasted to a texture that is neither powdered nor paste-like.
+The word is derived from the Arabic for 'to pound' since the mixture of spices and nuts is pounded together after being dry-roasted to a texture that is neither powdered nor paste-like.

+History

+Orientalist Edward William Lane's 1860 texts described dukkah as follows: